treeman/jonashietala/drafts/nuance_in_the_asic_discussion.markdown

 There are mainly two sides in the debate where both groups have strong opposing opinions.
 I think there are pros and cons with both approaches and I don't really have a preference.
 I'm just glad there are projects exploring the different options.

-But there's one issue I don't think is emphasised enough: The biggest problem with ASICs is in the transition from commodity hardware to ASICs.
+But there's one issue I don't think is emphasised enough: The biggest problem with ASICs is in the transition from commodity hardware to ASICs with a big jump in efficiency.

 (image)

-This is just a high level description of how I see it.

 Note that you can always create ASICs or mine with GPUs for any algorithm.
 The difference is if they out-compete other hardware to a very high degree.
 For example you can spin up your GPU cluster to mine on Bitcoin, but you'll lose money and won't impact anyone.